erglo/erglo/README.md

-- 👋 Hi, I’m @erglo,
+- 👋 Hi, I'm Erwin D. Glockner (@erglo) a university graduate of Japanese Studies and Computational Linguistics.
 - 👀 I’m interested in Python, Tkinter, Lua, GUI dev, web scraping, NLP, ML, addon dev, L10n.
 - 🌱 I’m currently learning Git/GitHub, version control in general.
 (Why haven't I started earlier?
 Could've saved me so much time.) :bento:
 - 💞️ I’m looking to collaborate on basically everything Python or Localisation (L10n).
-- 📫 How to reach me: Send me a message or notify me on GitHub.
+- 📫 How to reach me: Send me an email or notify me on GitHub.

 <!---
 erglo/erglo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.